Appdynamics/SQLMonitor/README.md

 # Make sure the metric prefix ends with a |
 #This will create this metric in all the tiers, under this path.
 #metricPrefix: "Custom Metrics|SQL|"
 #This will create it in specific Tier.
-Replace <ComponentID> with TierID
+Replace <ComponentID> with TierID.
+For more details refer https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695
 metricPrefix: "Server|Component:<ComponentID>|Custom Metrics|SQL|"